Low-Mach-number limit for two-phase flows: Low-Mach number limit for one-phase flow

-In the bounded or in the periodic case, we deduce that $C'(t)=0$ and thus that $\rho^\eps$ must converge to a positive constant.
-In the case of the whole space, this depends on the condition that we use on $\rho^0$ at infinity.
+We deduce that $C'(t)=0$ and thus that $\rho^\eps$ must converge to a positive constant.
+Note that in the case of the whole space, this depends on the condition that we use on $\rho^0$ at infinity.

 Now passing to the limit in the mass equation we obtain

 Finally, coming back to the momentum equation, we find that the limit velocity $u^0$ must satisfy the incompressible Navier-Stokes equations